Easy Christmas cake

 - Line a deep 23cm round or square tin with three layers of paper, bringing paper 5cm above the edge of the pan or, if you have a wooden cake box, simply line with baking paper.

-- Into a large pot, place the dried fruit, butter, sugar, brandy or orange juice and cold tea.
+- Into a large pot, place the dried fruit, butter, sugar, brandy or orange juice and cold tea or water.

 - Stir over heat until butter is melted and sugar dissolved.
 Simmer, covered, for 10 minutes, then cool to room temperature.

 - Heat oven to 150C.